Cireșata mine

 The Cireșata mine is a large open pit mine in the west of Romania in Hunedoara County, 30 km north of Deva and 400 km northwest of the capital, Bucharest.
 Cireșata represents a large gold and copper deposit with estimated reserves of 4.18 million oz of gold and 174.4 million tonnes of copper ore grading 0.15% copper.
-The project is owned by the Toronto-based company Carpathian Gold.
+The project is owned by the Toronto-based company Euro Sun Mining.

 The project will involve the mining and processing of 7.1 million tonnes of ore per annum over an open pit life of 19 years.
-The open pit is expected to yield approximately 155,000 oz of gold and 10,000 tonnes of copper per year in doré, reflecting an average total process recovery of 68% for gold and approximately 91% for copper.
+The open pit is expected to yield approximately 155000 oz of gold and 10,000 tonnes of copper per year in doré, reflecting an average total process recovery of 68% for gold and approximately 91% for copper.